Book cover

 Lastly, requirements must be prioritized.
 While the term requirements is often taken literally, i.e., as a list of mandatory features and constraints for software systems, this is not always the case.
 Not everything specified by the customers will be implemented in the initial releases.
 For instance, budget and time constraints might cause some requirements to be delayed.

 Furthermore, requirements can change, as the world changes.
 For example, in the banking system mentioned earlier, the rules for savings account returns should be updated every time they are changed by the responsible federal agency.
-Thus, if a requirements specification document exists, it should be updated, just like the source code.
+Thus, if a requirements-specification document exists, it should be updated, just like the source code.
 The ability to identify the requirements implemented by a given piece of code and vice versa (i.e., to map a particular requirement to the code implementing it) is called traceability.

 Before concluding, it’s important to mention that Requirements Engineering is a multi-disciplinary activity.
 For instance, political factors might motivate certain stakeholders not to cooperate with requirements elicitation, particularly when this might threaten their status and power within the organization.
 Other stakeholders may simply not have time to meet with developers to explain the system’s requirements.
 Moreover, a cognitive barrier between stakeholders and developers might also impact the elicitation of requirements.
 For example, stakeholders, who are typically seasoned experts, might use specialized terminology, unfamiliar to developers.